mccornet/pl-900/06 - PowerAppsPortal.md

 ## Security

-Users of Power Apps portals are tracked in Microsoft Dataverse as contacts.
-The Portal Management model-driven app provides access to the contact table and has forms to manage passwords, view portal-specific contact information, and provide registration and profile management forms for the portal.
-All interactions and actions that a portal user takes (for example, leaving a comment on a page) are tied to their contact row in Microsoft Dataverse.
+***Portals users are tracked in Dataverse as contacts.
+All interactions and actions are tied to that contact row.*** The Portal Management model-driven app provides access to the contact table and has forms to manage passwords, view portal-specific contact information, and provide registration and profile management forms for the portal.

 ### Authentication

+***Administrators can choose to enable or disable any combination of authentication options through "portal Authentication Settings"***.

-Portal users can authenticate by using the following methods:
+**Portal users can authenticate by using the following methods:**

-- **Local authentication** - Basic authentication with usernames and passwords are stored in the Microsoft Dataverse contact row internally.
+- **Local authentication** - ***Authentication with usernames and passwords stored in the Dataverse contact row***.
-- **External authentication** - Credentials and password management are handled by other identity providers.
-Supported authentication providers include:
+- **External authentication** - ***Credentials and password management are handled by other identity providers.***
   - OAuth2 (Microsoft, Twitter, Facebook, Google, LinkedIn, Yahoo)
   - Open ID (Azure Active Directory, Azure Active Directory B2C)
   - WS-Federation and SAML 2.0 (used for integration with on-premises Active Directory and other identity services)

-Portal administrators can choose to enable or disable any combination of authentication options through portal **Authentication Settings**.

 > **Important**
 >